269 Rickshaw Drivers Obtained License - UrduPoint

 269 Rickshaw Drivers Obtained License

-SARGODHA, (UrduPoint / Pakistan Point News - 24th Sep, 2025) Punjab Chief Minister(CM) Maryam Nawaz Sharif,the City Traffic Police (CTP) Sargodha on Wednesday launched a special campaign to issue driving licenses to rickshaw drivers every Wednesday and Sunday at almost each police station .
+SARGODHA, (UrduPoint / Pakistan Point News - 24th Sep, 2025) In line with the special directives of Punjab Chief Minister(CM) Maryam Nawaz Sharif,the City Traffic Police (CTP) launched a special campaign to issue driving licenses to rickshaw drivers every Wednesday and Sunday at nearly all police stations across the region.

-The purpose of this drive was to bring rickshaw drivers under the legal framework,provide them with professional training and ensure safer roads for everyone.
+The purpose of the drive was to bring rickshaw drivers under the legal framework,provide them with professional training and ensure safer roads for everyone.

-Each Wednesday,traffic officials including DSP Traffic Headquarters and the In-charge licensing,along with their staff were present at the venue to guide and support the drivers.

-The licensing process includes basic traffic sign recognition and a road test.
+Each Wednesday,traffic officials including DSP Traffic Headquarters and the In-charge licensing,along with their staff were present at the venue to guide and support the drivers drivers through the licensing process which includes basic traffic sign recognition and a practical road test.

-In-charge traffic teaching wing Sargodha,Sajid Mahmood emphasized the importance of having a license.
+In-charge traffic teaching wing Sargodha,Sajid Mahmood, emphasized the importance of having a valid license.

-He said that unlicensed rickshaw drivers not only break the law but also put other’s lives at risk.
+He said that "unlicensed rickshaw drivers not only violate the law but also endangers lives".

 “This campaign is not just about issuing licenses.It’s about educating rickshaw drivers on traffic rules so they can become responsible citizens,”he added .